 If you were touring independently and ended up stranded, contact the ship's port agent, who can help you make arrangements to rejoin the ship.
 Again, you will need to pay for any expenses incurred for hotels or transportation to the next port of call.
 If your passport is still on the ship, you might need to reach out to a local embassy or consulate to see if you can travel without one.

 What do I do if I'm still not satisfied with my cruise experience once I've returned home?

 It's always best to take care of any problems during your trip.
 However, if you're unsatisfied with the results, you can write a letter to the cruise line with an explanation of the issue and a request for the type of compensation you require.
 Alternately, you can be candid about your experience in a post-cruise survey or on social media or take your case to a travel ombudsman.
 For more on what to do, see our feature on Solving Cruise Problems: Post-Cruise.

 How do I find out more about solving problems on a cruise vacation?

 You might like the following articles:

-The series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.
+The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.